na-na-hi/renget/archive/2f8so.md

 \>"Hunter."
 \>You've never heard a wyvern whisper before.
 It's like the wind stirring a bed of reeds.
 Like the cool air of the mountain ruffling the leaves of the trees.
 All you can do is struggle to match its timbre in acknowledgement.
 \>"This is what you wish for."
 \>His head must be close to yours for him to be doing this.
-The thought makes you shift ever so slightly but Sion's claws on your back hold you fast, as if he's just as unwilling for you to move away from him.
+The thought makes you shift ever so slightly but Sion's claws on your back hold you fast, as if he's just as unwilling for you to move away from him.%%
 "Yes..."
-\>Your voice sounds beyond muffled as it's caught and held by Sion's purplefur, unwilling to share your secrets.
+%darkgreen%\>Your voice sounds beyond muffled as it's caught and held by Sion's purplefur, unwilling to share your secrets.%% "But they-"
-"But they-"
-\>Intrude upon this peace and tranquillity.
+%darkgreen%\>Intrude upon this peace and tranquillity.
 \>This close to Sion, the rumbling hum that he produces vibrates through your whole body.
 It's like the most exciting and relaxing massage you've ever experienced.
 \>"They are not here, hunter."
 \>The claws on your back, Sion still being careful to keep the sharp ends away from your body, give the lightest squeeze.